qt-creator/qt-creator/README.md

     https://code.qt.io/cgit/clang/llvm-project.git/commit/?h=release_100-based&id=9b992a0f7f160dd6c75f20a4dcfcf7c60a4894df

-While the plugin builds without it, it will be disabled on start with an error message.
+While the plugin builds without it, it might not be fully functional.

 Note that the plugin is disabled by default.